zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 To ensure backwards compatibility, we continue to process onion packets as usual, and moreover we search on the onion for offline friends who might still be announcing on the onion.
-For an existing friend, we consider this to be the case until they send us a shared signing pubkey.
-When adding a friend, we consider it to be the case if and only if the added ID includes a nospam, and when it does we also send a friend request.
+For an existing friend, we consider this to be the case until they send us an invite code.
+When adding a friend, we consider it to be the case if and only if the added ID includes a nospam, and when it does we also send a friend request via the onion.

 We don't announce via the onion, nor generate or expose any nospam.
+TODO: actually we should announce if we have active onion-only friends, or else make sure not to let the friend search rate get too low.

 Preferably, clients should indicate which friends are using the legacy onion system, and warn the user of the privacy implications of this (so the user